Chantouch/vue-vlidator/README.md

 #### between:min,max

 The field under validation must have a size between the given min and max.
-Strings, numerics, and files are evaluated in the same fashion as the size rule.
+Strings, numeric, and files are evaluated in the same fashion as the size rule.

 #### boolean